weltliteratur/vossanto/special_cases.md

 Including explanations
 ---------------------
-- It’s the **Dolly Parton** of *cakes*: a little bit tacky, but you love her,” said Angie Mosier, a food writer in Atlanta and a board member of the Southern Foodways Alliance at the University of Mississippi in Oxford.
+- It's the **Dolly Parton** of *cakes*: a little bit tacky, but you love her,” said Angie Mosier, a food writer in Atlanta and a board member of the Southern Foodways Alliance at the University of Mississippi in Oxford.
 - If not, Odom will become the **Randy Moss** of *the N.B.A.*, a guy with a lot of question marks who may pay huge dividends.
 - He became the **Joyce Carol Oates** of *pop*, incredibly prolific with variable quality.
 - She describes herself as "the **Donald Trump** of *the horse show world*," buying and selling horses like so many pieces of real estate, pocketing a profit and never shedding a tear as she watches her property being trucked away.